 The 814ce also excels in intonation as it makes everything sound more focused and clear, creating a nice acoustic sound with deep lows and warmth.
 With its fast response, the 814ce sounds defined and radiant with every playing style.

 It can’t be denied that Taylor guitars are made excellently, with its high quality tone woods and revolutionary features.
 However, there will always be a time when one model outshines the other.

-With its overall features and tonality, the Taylor 714ce wins majority of guitarists’ heart.
+With its overall features and tonality, the Taylor 714ce wins a majority of guitarists’ hearts.
 Its detailed and well-balanced sound with crisp highs and relaxed mid-range made everyone swoon.

 The Taylor 814ce is a better option, too.
 With its thicker and denser sound, you’ll love playing it with every playing style.
 If you also prefer an acoustic sound that has a deeper and clearer bass, this is the one for you.